Reviewed December 2010

 If DTA denies benefits or stops or lowers your benefits, you can ask for a “fair hearing.”
 A fair hearing is a formal meeting at the local welfare office or a formal telephone or video conference.
 A hearing officer (referee) runs the hearing and decides who is right.
 106 C.M.R. § 343.110.
 You can ask for a fair hearing to challenge any DTA decision or action you disagree with.
 106 C.M.R. § 343.230.

-You can ask for a fair hearing if your application is denied, or if any other request is denied, such as a request to correct an underpayment, a request for child care, a request for waiver of the family cap, a request for a domestic violence waiver, a request to correct your time clock, a request for a time limit extension, or a request to accommodate a disability.
+You can ask for a fair hearing if your application is denied, or if any other request is denied, such as a request to correct an underpayment, a request for child care, a request for a domestic violence waiver, a request to correct your time clock, a request for a time limit extension, or a request to accommodate a disability.
 You can ask for a hearing if the worker says you have been denied, but never sends you written notice.
 You can also ask for a hearing if the worker just ignores your request.

 Cuts or Terminations